paperless-ngx/paperless-ngx/docs/development.md

 Once installed, hooks will run when you commit.
 If the formatting isn't quite right or a linter catches something, the commit will be rejected.
 You'll need to look at the output and fix the issue.
-Some hooks, such as the Python formatting tool `black`, will format failing files, so all you need to do is `git add` those files again and retry your commit.
+Some hooks, such as the Python linting and formatting tool `ruff`, will format failing files, so all you need to do is `git add` those files again and retry your commit.